steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

-With the state of the GenServer now a BookStore module, the way the state is used in all `handle_*` functions needs to change.
-Here is an example of how to make this change for a `handle_call` function.
+With the state of the GenServer now a BookStore module, the way the state is used in all `handle_*` functions need to change.
+Below is an example of how to make this change for a `handle_call` function.

-Notice our use of pattern matching to pull out the relevant data in the arguments.
-Make sure to return the entire BookStore in the reply tuple on the last line of the callback.
+Notice we use pattern matching to pull out the relevant data in the arguments.
+It is also important to make sure to return the entire BookStore in the reply tuple on the last line of the callback.

 ```diff
 -  def handle_call({:find, id_to_find}, _from, books) do